 Annual appraisals and an absence of concerns is the basis on which a revalidation decision is made, usually every 5 years.
-Revalidation and appraisal are based on the principles of the GMC Good Medical Practice guide which describes what it means to be a good doctor.
+Revalidation and appraisal are based on the principles of the Good medical practice - professional standards - GMC (gmc-uk.org) which describes what it means to be a good doctor.

 In Wales all GPs, and the majority of other doctors, use the Medical Appraisal Revalidation System (MARS) to organise and collate all their information towards annual appraisals.
 The MARS system provides doctors with an allocated quarter in which to undertake their appraisal e.g. January – March.
 Further information on MARS can be found on the Medical Appraisal Revalidation System (MARS) page.